guptagaurish/Healthify/README.md

 # Healthify
 Application that have timer and completes the task of daily exercise.
-It also have a database so tthat you can access your past performance and improve accordingly
+It also have a database so that you can access your past performance and improve accordingly